 - A noticeable change in the way your teeth fit together when you bite.

-As soon as you notice a gum infection, you should consult with a dentist.
-Once gum infection is diagnosed, you will have numerous treatment options that will vary based on the severity of the gum infection.
-Here are some common methods of treatment for gum infection:
+As soon as you notice a gum infection, you should consult with a dental professional.
+Once gum disease is diagnosed, you will have numerous treatment options that will vary based on the severity of the infection.
+Here are some common methods to treat gum infections:

-- Antibiotic Therapy: Just as you’d expect with any type of infection, antibiotics are often used to treat gum infection.
+- Antibiotic Therapy: Just as you’d expect with any type of bacterial infection, antibiotics are often used to treat gum infections.
 Your dentist may elect to use an antibiotic pill or injection directly into the gum infection site.

-- Root Planing and Scaling Treatment: This advanced gum infection treatment cleans deeply between your gums and teeth—all the way to the roots.
+- Root Planing and Scaling Treatment: This advanced gum disease therapy cleans deeply between your teeth—all the way to the roots.

-- Gingivectomy: A gingivectomy is a form of gum infection treatment that involves the removal of gum tissue.
+- Gingivectomy: A gingivectomy is a form of periodontal disease surgery that involves the removal of gum tissue.

 - Flap Surgery: If your gum disease is severe, flap surgery may be necessary involving bone or tissue grafts.

-Maintaining healthy gums and avoiding infection can be easy if you make oral hygiene a priority every day.
-By brushing and flossing daily, you can significantly reduce your risk of gum disease and infected gums, in addition to tooth decay and other oral health problems.
-Start a diligent routine and stick to it, and you will benefit from these healthy habits.
+Maintaining healthy gums and avoiding gum disease can be easy if you make good oral hygiene a priority every day.
+By brushing and flossing daily, you can significantly reduce your risk of gum disease and inflammation, in addition to tooth decay and other oral health problems.
+Poor oral hygiene is your worst enemy, so start a diligent routine and stick to it, and your smile will benefit from these healthy habits.

-- Brushing twice a day.
-Brush your teeth with a fluoride toothpaste such as any of the Crest Gum Detoxify toothpastes twice a day.
+Brush your teeth with a stannous fluoride toothpaste such as any of the Crest Gum Detoxify toothpastes twice a day for 2 minutes each session.
 These anti-gingivitis toothpastes gently neutralize the bacteria trapped around the gum line leading to clinically proven healthier gums.

 Since prevention is the best way to avoid gum infection, it’s important to make caring for your teeth and gums a top priority.
-Following these important guidelines will help keep your teeth and gums healthy and help prevent gum infection.
+Maintain good oral hygiene by following these important guidelines to keep your teeth and gums healthy and help prevent gum infection.